-With so much competition on the web these days, it’s important to know SEO when you get started.
-But, if your website is built on or around any of the mistakes in this list, you’re inadvertently sabotaging your own efforts.
+With so much competition on the web these days, it’s vital to know SEO when you get started.
+But, if your website is built on or around any of the mistakes in this list, you’re inadvertently sabotaging your efforts.

 The title tag is what shows up in the search results as your website.
-Keywords are vital here as well.
-It can be tempting to use the same title tag on each page, but each page on your website is competing against itself for ranking if you use that approach.
+Keywords are vital here, as well.
+It can be tempting to use the same title tag on each page, but each page on your site is competing against itself for ranking if you use that approach.
 Instead, vary them up a bit to target different, but related keywords.

 If your website loads too slow, you’re hurting domain authority.
-People are more likely to bounce off your website if it takes too long to load, and Google considers bounce rate when they determine your ranking.
-They also factor in your website speed when they push out results to users, so making sure your site loads as quickly as possible is important.
+People are more likely to bounce off your site if it takes too long to load, and Google considers bounce rate when they determine your ranking.
+They also factor in your website speed when they push out results to users, so making sure your site loads as quickly as possible is essential.

 47% of users expect a website to load within two seconds or less.
 And a one-second delay in page load speed can cause a 7% decrease in conversion rate.
 If you earn $100,000/day, that means you lose $2.5 million per year because your website is slow.

-Adding the ALT text and file title to each image on your website can easily be done in WordPress.
+Adding the ALT text and file title to each image on your website can quickly be done in WordPress.

-Inserting keywords here tells Google what the image is about, so you can show up in the appropriate searches.
+Inserting keywords here tells Google what the image is about so you can show up in the relevant searches.